There is a town called Wazuka at the end of the pass from the southeast of Uji City.

 The usage fee is 500 yen for 1 hour.
 It’s comfortable and the tea is delicious, so it is worth visiting.

-Also, tea fields are on private property even though they are designated as landscape.
-Please observe good manners.
+Also, tea fields are on private land even though they are designated as landscape.
+Please observe good manners when you watch.